Ronna McDaniel: Support for Trump

 The New York Times described McDaniel as "unfailingly loyal to Trump".
 According to a 2018 study in The Journal of Politics, under her leadership the RNC has sought to consistently promote Trump and his policies.
 This includes running ads for Trump's 2020 campaign as early as in 2018, putting a considerable number of Trump campaign workers and affiliates on the RNC payroll, spending considerable funds at Trump-owned properties, covering Trump's legal fees in the Russian interference investigation, hosting Trump's "Fake News Awards", and harshly criticizing Trump critics within the Republican Party.
 The day after Republican congressman Mark Sanford, known for his criticism of Trump, lost his primary against a pro-Trump candidate, McDaniel tweeted that those who do not embrace Trump's agenda "will be making a mistake".
 In April 2018, McDaniel praised Trump as a "moral leader".

 Politico reported that after Trump endorsed Republican Senate candidate Roy Moore just days before the special Alabama Senate election, the White House influenced McDaniel to resume RNC funding for Moore, who lost in a narrow election to Democrat Doug Jones in December 2017.
 According to two people close to McDaniel, she privately complained about spending time and money on Moore's behalf.
 McDaniel was reportedly shocked by Trump's decision to endorse Moore but felt that she had little choice but to follow the president's wishes.

 In January 2019, Mitt Romney penned an editorial for The Washington Post criticizing President Trump's moral character.
 McDaniel said the editorial by her uncle, "an incoming Republican freshman senator", "feeds into what the Democrats and mainstream media want" and was "disappointing and unproductive".
 In March 2019, McDaniel stated she would not support "the nicest, most moral person in the world" to be president if they were not "aligned with [her] politics".

 In May 2019, when House Representative Justin Amash became the first Republican member of Congress to call for Trump's impeachment, citing the evidence of obstruction of justice in the Mueller Report, McDaniel criticized Amash, saying he was "parroting the Democrats' talking points on Russia".
 While she did not explicitly express support for a primary challenge against Amash, she tweeted, "voters in Amash's district strongly support this president".

 In September 2020, following the release of audio recordings from February 2020 where President Trump said he was intentionally downplaying the coronavirus, McDaniel defended Trump's handling of the coronavirus.
 She said, "history will look back on him well as how he handled this pandemic."

-By November 2021, RNC was still covering the legal fees for former president Trump related to investigations into his financial practices in New York.
+By November 2021, the RNC was still covering the legal fees for former president Trump related to investigations into his financial practices in New York.